 7- Satisfaction guarantee is a requirement.
 If the translation is all wrong or it’s delivered three days after you needed it done, you should be able to have a money-back guarantee.
 This is something that should simply be part of the company’s culture.

-These are simple steps, but by using them you should do well finding a translator that you will have a great experience with.
+These are simple steps, but by using them you should do well finding a translator who can provide the best translation and localization services.
 The actual locating part is a matter of using google and putting in “translation” and the languages you are translating to and from.
 Look for firm that is in or near the nation where your target language is spoken.

 How the African Markets have grown